Comparisons

 In an EV, power flows from the Grid (AC) to the onboard Charger, which charges the Battery (DC).
 The battery powers an Inverter that converts DC back to AC for the electric Motor.

-1. HVDC growth: Offshore wind, long-distance
+1. HVDC growth: Offshore wind and long-distance links

 3. USB-C PD: Up to 240W DC distribution

-4. EV DC fast charging: 350+ kW DC direct
+4. EV DC fast charging: 350+ kW direct to battery

 Key Takeaways